taatuut/SonarToes/README.md

 mongoimport --uri mongodb://127.0.0.1:27017/osm --collection sweden.landuse --file gis_osm_landuse_a_free_1.json --type json
 ```

 Don't use options `-explodecollections -simplify .1 -lco COORDINATE_PRECISION=5`.
-It is not necessary to split MULT* geometries with `-explodecollections` as MongoDB can handle these structures.
+It is not necessary to split MULTI* geometries with `-explodecollections` as MongoDB can handle these structures.
 Using `-simplify .1 -lco COORDINATE_PRECISION=5` distorts the data too much resulting in less accurate and less appealing visualisations.

 Do use options `-skipfailures -makevalid` to ensure valid geometries as result.